JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-20-Interactors-Part-2.md

 ### An Integer Control Interactor

-Because classes that handle control interaction can be quite complex, I will split the code for the IntegerControlInteractor into sections, commenting on each section in turn.
+Because classes that handle control interaction can be quite complex, I will split the code for the IntegerTextFieldInteractor into sections, commenting on each section in turn.

 ```swift
 @IBDesignable public class IntegerTextFieldInteractor : TextFieldInteractor